badsgahhl/pihole-browser-extension/README.md

 - Dark Mode depending on your OS Settings
 - Compact UI
 - Settable default disable time
+- White-/Blacklist your current tabs url with one click (PiHole v5.0+)

 ### How to use: